-- Products are very well received with some great reviews.
+- The products are very well received with some great reviews.

-- Well established business with over 30 years and one of the top companies in the beauty care and wellness industry.
+- A well-established business with over 30 years and one of the top companies in the beauty care and wellness industry.

 - Giving back.

-Always a good thing when giving back to charitable organisations, especially children in poverty-stricken areas.
+Always a good thing when giving back to charitable organisations, especially to children in poverty-stricken areas.

 - Taking care of the planet.

-Unfortunately, all companies have their fair share of negative issues and Nu skin are no different.
+Unfortunately, all companies have their fair share of negative issues and Nu Skin is no different.

 - No current income disclosure.